Rockwell Kent: Biography

 In 1927, Kent moved to upstate New York where he had acquired an Adirondack farmstead.
 Asgaard, as he named it, was his residence for the remainder of his life, and from his studio there he worked tirelessly on countless painting and drawing assignments.
 In the summer of 1929, Kent sailed on a painting expedition to Greenland, and his adventures (and misadventures) are recounted in the best-selling N by E (1930).
 After meeting Danish Arctic explorers Peter Freuchen and Knud Rasmussen on this trip, Kent determined to return to Greenland to paint and write.
 He spent two years (1931–32 and 1934–35) above the Arctic Circle in a tiny fishing settlement called Igdlorssuit (or Illorsuit), where he conceived some of the largest and most celebrated paintings of his career.
-Among his many cross-cultural encounters in Greenland was with Leni Riefenstahl, the famed German filmmaker/actor, who was briefly in Illorsuit with the film crew of S.O.S.
+His cross-cultural encounters in Greenland included Leni Riefenstahl, the famed German filmmaker/actor, who was briefly in Illorsuit with the film crew of S.O.S.
 Iceberg.
-Kent's own movie-making aspirations, including a quasi-documentary film featuring the Inuit, are documented in Rockwell Kent and Hollywood (Jake Milgram Wien, 2002), cited below.
+Kent's own movie-making aspirations, including a quasi-documentary film featuring the Inuit, are explored in Rockwell Kent and Hollywood (Jake Milgram Wien, 2002), cited below.
 Many of Kent's historic photographs and hand-tinted lantern slides are reproduced for the first time in North by Nuuk: Greenland after Rockwell Kent (Denis Defibaugh, 2019), also cited below.

-As World War II approached, Kent shifted his priorities, becoming increasingly active in progressive politics.
+As World War II approached, Kent shifted his artistic agenda, becoming increasingly active in progressive politics.
 In 1937, the Section of Painting and Sculpture of the U.S. Treasury commissioned Kent, along with nine other artists, to paint two murals in the New Post Office building at the Federal Triangle in Washington, DC; the two murals are named "Mail Service in the Arctic" and "Mail Service in the Tropics" to celebrate the reach of domestic airborne postal service.
 Kent included (in an Alaska Native language and in tiny letters) a polemical statement in the painting, apparently a message from the indigenous people of Alaska to the Puerto Ricans, in support of decolonization.
 As translated, the communication read "To the peoples of Puerto Rico, our friends: Go ahead, let us change chiefs.
 That alone can make us equal and free".
 The incident caused some consternation.

 Kent's patriotism never waned in spite of his often critical views of American foreign policy and his impatience with the promises of capitalism.
 He remained America's premier draftsman of the sea, and during World War II he produced a series of pen/brush and ink maritime drawings for American Export Lines and began another series of pen/brush and ink drawings for Rahr Malting Company which he completed in 1946.
 The drawings were reproduced in To Thee!, a book Kent also wrote and designed celebrating American freedom and democracy and the important role immigrants play in constructing American national identity.
 In 1948, Kent was elected to the National Academy of Design as an Associate member, and in 1966 he became a full Academician.
-Kent passed away at his home in the Adirondacks in 1971.
+Kent died at his home in the Adirondacks in 1971.